ucsb-cs148-w24/project-pj03-intelligrocery/team/retrospectives/RETRO_02.md

 ## Experiment/Change

-- Experiment description: As part of last week's emphasis on not letting branches sit and creating more pull requests, we decided to set a time limit for a pr to be merged (we decided on 2-day limit after a pr has been created).
+- Description: As part of last week's emphasis on not letting branches sit and creating more pull requests, we decided to set a time limit for a pr to be merged (we decided on 2-day limit after a pr has been created).
 This will reduce merge conflicts by keeping main up-to date instead of letting prs sit.
-- Each of us made our own branches for the things we were working on, which really helped prevent merge conflicts.
-This was especially true for people's tasks with many installed dependencies, like Danny/Jos with AWS that we ultimately didn't use.
-This helped us integrate multiple people's work yet work fast and continuously.
+- Outcome:
-- We think we'll continue but with the addendum: when checking out to a new branch, pull from main if you don't checkout from main so your branches don't become to behind.
-But branching really helps.
+- Change: